vCenter Server systems are licensed with vCenter Server licenses that have per-instance capacity.

 If you upgrade vCenter Server to a version that starts with the same number, you can keep the same license.
 For example, if you upgrade a vCenter Server system from vCenter Server 5.1 to 5.5., you can keep the same license on the system.

-If you upgrade vCenter Server to a version that starts with a different number, you must apply a new license.
+If you upgrade vCenter Server to a major version that starts with a different number, the evaluation period restarts and you must assign a new license.
 For example, if you upgrade a vCenter Server system from 5.x to 6.x, you must license the system with a vCenter Server 6 license.

 If you upgrade the edition of the license, for example, from vCenter Server Foundation to vCenter Server Standard, replace the existing license on the system with the upgraded license.